Evepp/evepp.github.io/about.md

 title: "About Me"
 permalink: /about/
 ---
 Hello!
-I'm Evelyn Pomasqui, a lifelong learner and knowledge seeker.
+I'm Evelyn Penafiel, a lifelong learner and knowledge seeker.
 Feel free to browse my latest posts and learn along with me!

 I am passionate about cognitive sciences, specifically mathematics, psychology, AI, and Philosophy of Mind.